kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-13.md

 ## Upgrade master and node packages

-1. Prepare each node for maintenance, marking it unschedulable and evicting the workloads:
+1. Prepare each node for maintenance by marking it unschedulable and evicting the workloads.
+Run:

     ```shell
     kubectl drain $NODE --ignore-daemonsets